Optional

 }

-// Now all timeout operations will use the custom setTimeout
+// Now all timeout operations will use these global implementations when no other overrides are provided

 let timer = scheduleTimeout(() => {